 Step 4: Add the milk to the chocolate-espresso mix

 Pour the steamed milk into the mix of chocolate and espresso.
 You can create latte art if you want.

 You can top your mocha with whipped cream and/or cocoa powder.

-If you want to level up your mocha, here are a few ideas:
+If you want to level up your mocha or if you like the combination of coffee and chocolate, here are a few ideas: